l3g3nd2410/Day-Night-Controller/README.md

 ## Description :

-This mod was created cause some people requested a mod that change the time with the vanilla look.
+This mod was created cause some people requested a mod that change the time with the vanilla look of the game.

 ## Features :